 Invites Contracting Parties to consider the feasibility of providing gratis personnel and/or junior professional officers, in accordance with the United Nations rules and regulations, to strengthen the capacity of the Agreement Secretariat;

-Invites the Executive Director of the United Nations Environment Programme to extend the duration of the Trust Fund to 31 December 2021;
+Invites the Executive Director of the United Nations Environment Programme to extend the duration of the AEWA Trust Fund (AWL) to 31 December 2021;

-20. Approves the terms of reference for the administration of the Agreement budget as set out in Appendix IV to the present Resolution for the period 2019-2021.
+25. Approves the terms of reference for the administration of the Agreement budget as set out in Appendix IV to the present Resolution for the period 2019-2021.